aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

 ## Literature Review on Early Algebra

-Kieran (2004) framework for early algebraic thinking will be adopted as a very useful starting point.
+Kieran (2004) framework for early algebraic thinking will be adopted to serve as the foundation of any early algebra curriculum.

 Would like to extend the early algebra framework in Kieran (2004), based the history of a few important milestones in the development of algebra, notably symbolic algebra, abstract algebra, and functions by arguing that:
   - generational activities include interpreting standard mathematical notation.
   - global/meta-level activities include function application and equation solving.
   - despite the fuzzy boundary between arithmetic and algebra, the manipulation of placeholders for unknown real numbers as if they are known counting numbers, aka simplification of algebraic expressions, is definitely beyond the scope of arithmetic and early algebra.

-Hans Freudenthal views on mathematics education (e.g. in his 1991 article) will be considered.

 Hewitt's framework of subordination (1996) and his follow-up articles on "arbitrary vs necessary" divide in mathematics, will also be adopted to guide the design of any early algebra curriculum.